György Sárosi: Mitropa Cup final

 In 1937, Ferencváros had to play with Lazio in the Mitropa Cup final.
-The first match was on Üllői út on 12 September 1937: Ferencváros - Lazio 4: 2 (1: 1).
-The rematch on 24 October 1937 in Rome: Lazio - Ferencváros 4: 5 (4: 3).
+The first match was on Üllői út on 12 September 1937: Ferencváros - Lazio 4:2 (1:1).
+The rematch on 24 October 1937 in Rome: Lazio - Ferencváros 4:5 (4:3).
 Piola scored a hat-trick in 17 minutes.
 They played in the pouring rain in the second half.
-The decisive turn was when Hada defended Piola's penalty with a 4: 3 lead to Lazio.
-Ten minutes later, Kiss leveled off.
-In the 80th minute, Dancer runs away and curves the ball between points 5 and 11.
-Sárosi dr. he runs towards the ball, his back to the goal, and suddenly pulls the ball to the goal with his right foot, which cuts halfway into the goal of Lazio.
-Sárosi dr. he said it was perhaps the most beautiful goal of his life.
+The decisive turn was when Háda defended Piola's penalty with a 4:3 lead to Lazio.
+Ten minutes later, Kiss leveled out.
+In the 80th minute, Táncos ran away and curved the ball between the six-yard box and the penalty point.
+Sárosi dr. ran towards the ball, his back to the goal, and suddenly pulled the ball to the goal with his right foot, which cut halfway into the net of Lazio.
+Dr. Sárosi said it was perhaps the most beautiful goal of his life.
 Ferencváros won the cup.
-In the ornament, the Italian president hands over the cup to Dr. Sárosi.
-Led by the "B" - middle, the Hungarian camp sings the Hungarian anthem ore.
-The team also sings, dr. she sings with tears streaming from her eyes.
-After the end of the national anthem, the "Gyurka, Gyurka" from the handful of Hungarian fan camps roared in the eternal city as well.
-The goal king of Mitropa Cup in 1937: dr. Sárosi with 12 goals and 2 assists.
+In the ornament, the Italian president handed over the cup to dr. Sárosi.
+Led by the "B-Közép" fan club, the Hungarian camp chanted the Hungarian anthem.
+The team also sang, dr. Sárosi sang with tears flowing from his eyes.
+After the end of the national anthem, the "Gyurka, Gyurka" calls from the handful of Hungarian fan camps roared through the Eternal City as well.
+The top scorer of the 1937 Mitropa Cup: dr. Sárosi with 12 goals and 2 assists.
 In the two legs, Sárosi scored 6 goals and distributed 1 assist.
 In the second leg, he was given a rating of 1 by the newspapers which makes him the MVP.